ufs-community/uwtools/docs/sections/contributor_guide/developer_setup.rst

 Files derived from condev
 -------------------------

-The following files in this repo are derived from their counterparts in the `condev demo`_ and are used by ``condev`` code when running certain make commands
+The following files in this repo are derived from their counterparts in the :condev:`condev demo<tree/main/demo>` and are used by ``condev`` code when running certain make commands

 .. code:: sh